jdados/cc1310-intan-eeg/readme.md

 # Basic information
 This repository contains the CC1310 program for the Tx Coil project.
 It's capable of recording EEG waveforms or transmitting the RF signal under OOK modulation (default).
-The code is based on a LaunchPad example project rfPacketTx.
+The code is based on a LaunchPad example project spimaster.
 # Programming the device
 The CC1310 LaunchPad can be used to program the microcontroller on a custom PCB.
 1. Disconnect the XDS debugger circuit and the uC circuit on the LaunchPad from each other by removing on-board header jumpers for the JTAG TCK, TMS, and RST lines.